 Food delivery: a new revenue source but also more complexity to manage

 Over the past decade the number of consumer review websites, such as Yelp.com, has exploded.
 These websites allow consumers to share their experiences about service, product quality, restaurant environment and other aspects.
-Nowadays, it is very easy to acquire information from countless other consumers about restaurants, hotels, products and it shows a significant impact in the businesses.
+Nowadays, it is very easy to acquire information and data from countless other consumers about restaurants, hotels, products and it shows a significant impact in the businesses.

 Another significant change in the last years was the market for food delivery that keeps growing with the creation of several websites and apps delivering meals from restaurants that sometimes haven’t traditionally offered the option food to-go.
 For restaurant owners, the extra business is often welcomed, but introducing a third party can create a large number of problems.